 - 1. The Agency will use the following criteria to review the Member's performance: - 1) Conformance with the Member's Application for Funding; - 2) Compliance with the requirements of the Program as stated in the Funding Agreement and ESFRLP Program Guidelines; - 3) Adherence to the Member's policies for Assistance and Procurement/ Disbursement. - 2.
 The Agency will conduct desk audits and site visits to review the performance of Members and to provide technical assistance.
 The Agency will review progress made by the Member on its project work plan and will review the Member's case files, financial management, loan and grant processing procedures, rehabilitation management system and other control systems. - 3.
 A monitoring goal with a minimum number of reviewed case files and units inspected per project will be determined by the review of the Member's capacity conducted during the application process.
 The capacity indicator score includes a rating of the staff and/or consultant qualifications and experience and recent performance under other housing rehabilitation projects.
-Members with a superior capacity score will have at least three case files and unit inspections.
-Members with an acceptable capacity score will have at least five case files and unit inspections.
-Members with a problematic capacity score will have at least ten case files and unit inspections.
+Members with a superior capacity score will have at least three case files reviewed.
+Members with an acceptable capacity score will have at least five case files reviewed.
+Members with a problematic capacity score will have at least ten case files reviewed.
+All Members will have at least three units inspected.
 If the Member completes less units than the monitoring goal for the project, all of the units will be monitored.
-Case managers may choose to review more than the minimum case files or units and may require the use of specific tools upon their discretion.
+Case managers may choose to review more than the minimum case files or units.